Source code for elphick.geomet.utils.interp

 from scipy.interpolate import pchip_interpolate

-from elphick.geomet.utils.pandas import composition_to_mass, mass_to_composition
+from elphick.geomet.utils.pandas import composition_to_mass, mass_to_composition, weight_average

-[docs] def mass_preserving_interp(df_intervals: pd.DataFrame, interval_edges: Union[Iterable, int], include_original_edges: bool = True, precision: Optional[int] = None, mass_wet: str = 'mass_wet', mass_dry: str = 'mass_dry') -> pd.DataFrame: """Interpolate with zero mass loss using pchip This interpolates data_vars independently for a single dimension (coord) at a time.
-The function will: - convert from relative composition (%) to absolute (mass) - convert the index from interval to a float representing the right edge of the interval - cumsum to provide monotonic increasing data - interpolate with a pchip spline to preserve mass - diff to recover the original fractional data - reconstruct the interval index from the right edges - convert from absolute to relative composition Args: df_intervals: A pd.DataFrame with a single interval index, with mass, composition context. interval_edges: The values of the new grid (interval edges).
+[docs] def mass_preserving_interp(df_intervals: pd.DataFrame, interval_edges: Union[Iterable, int], include_original_edges: bool = True, precision: Optional[int] = None, mass_wet: str = 'mass_wet', mass_dry: str = 'mass_dry', interval_data_as_mass: bool = False) -> pd.DataFrame: """Interpolate with zero mass loss using pchip This interpolates data_vars independently for a single dimension (coord) at a time.
+The function will: - convert from relative composition (%) to absolute (mass) (subject to interval_data_as_mass argument) - convert the index from interval to a float representing the right edge of the interval - cumsum to provide monotonic increasing data - interpolate with a pchip spline to preserve mass - diff to recover the original fractional data - reconstruct the interval index from the right edges - convert from absolute to relative composition Args: df_intervals: A pd.DataFrame with a single interval index, with mass, composition context. interval_edges: The values of the new grid (interval edges).
 If an int, will up-sample by that factor, for example the value of 10 will automatically define edges that create 10 x the resolution (up-sampled). include_original_edges: If True include the original index edges in the result precision: Number of decimal places to round the index (edge) values. mass_wet: The wet mass column, not optional.
 Consider solve_mass_moisture prior to this call if needed. mass_dry: The dry mass column, not optional.
-Consider solve_mass_moisture prior to this call if needed.
-Returns: """ if not isinstance(df_intervals.index, pd.IntervalIndex): raise NotImplementedError(f"The index `{df_intervals.index}` of the dataframe is not a pd.Interval. " f" Only 1D interval indexes are valid") composition_in: pd.DataFrame = df_intervals.copy() if isinstance(interval_edges, int): grid_vals = _upsample_grid_by_factor(indx=composition_in.sort_index().index, factor=interval_edges) else: grid_vals = np.sort(np.array(interval_edges)) if precision is not None: composition_in.index = pd.IntervalIndex.from_arrays(np.round(df_intervals.index.left, precision), np.round(df_intervals.index.right, precision), closed=df_intervals.index.closed, name=df_intervals.index.name) grid_vals = np.round(grid_vals, precision) if include_original_edges: original_edges = np.hstack([df_intervals.index.left, df_intervals.index.right]) grid_vals = np.sort(np.unique(np.hstack([grid_vals, original_edges]))) if not isinstance(grid_vals, np.ndarray): grid_vals = np.array(grid_vals) # convert from relative composition (%) to absolute (mass) mass_in: pd.DataFrame = composition_to_mass(composition_in, mass_wet=mass_wet, mass_dry=mass_dry) # convert the index from interval to a float representing the right edge of the interval mass_in.index = mass_in.index.right # add a row of zeros mass_in = pd.concat([mass_in, pd.Series(0, index=mass_in.columns).to_frame().T], axis=0).sort_index(ascending=True) # cumsum to provide monotonic increasing data mass_cum: pd.DataFrame = mass_in.cumsum() # if the new grid extrapolates (on the coarse side, mass will be lost, so we assume that when extrapolating. # the mass in the extrapolated fractions is zero.
-By inserting these records the spline will conform. x_extra = grid_vals[grid_vals > mass_cum.index.max()] cum_max: pd.Series = mass_cum.iloc[-1, :] mass_cum = mass_cum.reindex(index=mass_cum.index.append(pd.Index(x_extra))) # reindex to enable insert mass_cum.loc[x_extra, :] = cum_max.values # interpolate with a pchip spline to preserve mass chunks = [] for col in mass_cum: tmp = mass_cum[col].dropna() # drop any missing values new_vals = pchip_interpolate(tmp.index.values, tmp.values, grid_vals) chunks.append(new_vals) mass_cum_upsampled: pd.DataFrame = pd.DataFrame(chunks, index=mass_in.columns, columns=grid_vals).T # diff to recover the original fractional data mass_fractions_upsampled: pd.DataFrame = mass_cum_upsampled.diff().dropna(axis=0) # reconstruct the interval index from the right edges mass_fractions_upsampled.index = pd.IntervalIndex.from_arrays(left=[0] + list(mass_fractions_upsampled.index[:-1]), right=mass_fractions_upsampled.index, closed=df_intervals.index.closed, name=df_intervals.index.name) # convert from absolute to relative composition res = mass_to_composition(mass_fractions_upsampled, mass_wet=mass_wet, mass_dry=mass_dry).sort_index( ascending=False) return res
+Consider solve_mass_moisture prior to this call if needed. interval_data_as_mass: If True, the data is assumed to be mass data, not composition data, negating the need to convert to mass.
+Returns: """ if not isinstance(df_intervals.index, pd.IntervalIndex): raise NotImplementedError(f"The index `{df_intervals.index}` of the dataframe is not a pd.Interval. " f"Only 1D interval indexes are valid") composition_in: pd.DataFrame = df_intervals.copy() if isinstance(interval_edges, int): grid_vals = _upsample_grid_by_factor(indx=composition_in.sort_index().index, factor=interval_edges) else: grid_vals = np.sort(np.array(interval_edges)) if precision is not None: composition_in.index = pd.IntervalIndex.from_arrays(np.round(df_intervals.index.left, precision), np.round(df_intervals.index.right, precision), closed=df_intervals.index.closed, name=df_intervals.index.name) grid_vals = np.round(grid_vals, precision) if include_original_edges: original_edges = np.hstack([df_intervals.index.left, df_intervals.index.right]) grid_vals = np.sort(np.unique(np.hstack([grid_vals, original_edges]))) if not isinstance(grid_vals, np.ndarray): grid_vals = np.array(grid_vals) if not interval_data_as_mass: # convert from relative composition (%) to absolute (mass) mass_in: pd.DataFrame = composition_to_mass(composition_in, mass_wet=mass_wet, mass_dry=mass_dry) else: mass_in: pd.DataFrame = composition_in.copy() # convert the index from interval to a float representing the right edge of the interval mass_in.index = mass_in.index.right # add a row of zeros mass_in = pd.concat( [mass_in, pd.Series(0, index=mass_in.columns, name=composition_in.index.left.min()).to_frame().T], axis=0).sort_index(ascending=True) # cumsum to provide monotonic increasing data mass_cum: pd.DataFrame = mass_in.cumsum() # if the new grid extrapolates (on the coarse side), mass will be lost, so we assume that when extrapolating. # the mass in the extrapolated fractions is zero.
+By inserting these records the spline will conform. x_extra = grid_vals[grid_vals > mass_cum.index.max()] if x_extra: cum_max: pd.Series = mass_cum.iloc[-1, :] mass_cum = mass_cum.reindex(index=mass_cum.index.append(pd.Index(x_extra))) # reindex to enable insert mass_cum.loc[x_extra, :] = cum_max.values # interpolate with a pchip spline to preserve mass chunks = [] for col in mass_cum: tmp = mass_cum[col].dropna() # drop any missing values new_vals = pchip_interpolate(tmp.index.values, tmp.values, grid_vals) chunks.append(new_vals) mass_cum_upsampled: pd.DataFrame = pd.DataFrame(chunks, index=mass_in.columns, columns=grid_vals).T # diff to recover the original fractional data mass_fractions_upsampled: pd.DataFrame = mass_cum_upsampled.diff().dropna(axis=0) # reconstruct the interval index from the grid mass_fractions_upsampled.index = pd.IntervalIndex.from_arrays(left=grid_vals[:-1], right=grid_vals[1:], closed=df_intervals.index.closed, name=df_intervals.index.name) interval_spans: dict[pd.Interval, float] = {interval: interval.right - interval.left for interval in mass_fractions_upsampled.index} zero_spans = [k for k, v in interval_spans.items() if v == 0] if len(zero_spans) > 1: raise ValueError(f"The interpolated index contains zero width intervals on left edges: {zero_spans}") # convert from absolute to relative composition res = mass_to_composition(mass_fractions_upsampled, mass_wet=mass_wet, mass_dry=mass_dry).sort_index( ascending=False) # confirm the weight average is preserved if not np.isclose(mass_in.sum().sum(), mass_fractions_upsampled.sum().sum(), rtol=1e-6): raise ValueError("The mass is not preserved in the interpolation") return res

-def _upsample_grid_by_factor(indx: pd.IntervalIndex, factor): # TODO: must be a better way than this - vectorised? grid_vals: List = [indx.left.min()] for interval in indx: increment = (interval.right - interval.left) / factor for i in range(0, factor): grid_vals.append(interval.left + (i + 1) * increment) grid_vals.sort() return grid_vals
+def _upsample_grid_by_factor(indx: pd.IntervalIndex, factor): # TODO: must be a better way than this - vectorised? grid_vals: list = [indx.left.min()] for interval in indx: increment = (interval.right - interval.left) / factor for i in range(0, factor): grid_vals.append(interval.left + (i + 1) * increment) grid_vals.sort() return grid_vals